PDAL/PDAL/doc/stages/filters.neighborclassifier.rst

-.. _filters.knnassign:
+.. _filters.neighborclassifier:

-filters.knnassign
+filters.neighborclassifier
 ===================

-The knnassign filter allows you update the value of a dimension for specific points to a value determined by a K-nearest neighbors vote.
-For each point, the k nearest neighbors are queried and if more than half of them have the same value for the specified dimension, the filter updates the selected point accordingly
+The neighborclassifier filter allows you update the value of the classification for specific points to a value determined by a K-nearest neighbors vote.
+For each point, the k nearest neighbors are queried and if more than half of them have the same value, the filter updates the selected point accordingly

 For example, if an automated classification procedure put/left erroneous vegetation points near the edges of buildings which were largely classified